acieroid/newsome/README.md

 Post-installation
 =================

+Note: from here, when asked whether you want to bootstrap pkgng, answer 'y'.
+There doesn't seem to have a way to avoid pkgng to ask this question.

 You now have a complete FreeBSD installation.
 You can use it as-is, or continue this guide to get an awesome service management infrastructure.